FireBlade211/WinInteropUtils/docs/winforms/main.md

 # WinInteropUtils.WinForms
-`WinInteropUtils.WinForms` is a sub-package of WinInteropUtils that provides Windows Forms (WinForms) wrappers for Win32 controls such as track bars, progress bars, or hyperlink controls.
+`WinInteropUtils.WinForms` is a sub-package of WinInteropUtils that provides Windows Forms (WinForms) wrappers for Win32 controls.

 ![WinInteropUtils.WinForms demo image](../../images/winforms-demo.png)